mstksg/inCode/copy/entries/regexp.md

 slug: free-alternative-regexp
 ---

-We're going to implement applicative regular expressions and parsers (in the style of the [regex-applicative][] library) using free structures!
+Today, we're going to implement applicative regular expressions and parsers (in the style of the [regex-applicative][] library) using free structures!

 [regex-applicative]: https://hackage.haskell.org/package/regex-applicative